Everything She Wants: Critical reception

-Remarks and performances
+Live performances

-Cash Box said that the song is a "probing R&B cut" that is "perfect dance floor material".

 Although Michael bemoaned much of Wham!'s material as he began his solo career, "Everything She Wants" remained a song of which he was proud, and he continued to perform it in his shows.
 Furthermore, Michael remarked in an interview (to promote 25 Live tour) that "Everything She Wants" was his favourite Wham! song.

 In 1996, the song was performed at the MTV Unplugged concert.

+Other releases

-In 1997, the song was remixed and re-released as "Everything She Wants '97" for the greatest hits album The Best of Wham!: If You Were There....
+In 1997, the song was remixed and re-released as "Everything She Wants '97" on the greatest hits album The Best of Wham!: If You Were There....

-In September 2011, during the Symphonica Tour, at a concert at SAP Arena, Mannheim, Germany, Michael said that "Understand" featured on Twenty Five was written as a follow-up to "Everything She Wants" with the man in the song realizing that his woman cared a lot more about love than he ever dreamed of.
+The song makes an appearance in the game Grand Theft Auto V, being accessible by selecting the Non-Stop-Pop FM radio station.

 "Everything She Wants" was featured on the official soundtrack album to Last Christmas released by Sony Music on CD, 2-disc vinyl, and digital formats on 8 November 2019.

-Other versions
+Cover versions

 Rapper Foxy Brown sampled the song on the track "I Can't" from her 1999 album Chyna Doll.

 The a cappella group Naturally 7 sampled "Everything She Wants" on their 2011 song "Life Goes On", an arrangement that was personally approved by Michael.

+In 2013, the song was covered by electro/hip-hop artist Egyptian Lover for his 2015 album, 1984.
+Like the original, it is also featured in Grand Theft Auto V (though only in the Enhanced Edition) on iFruit Radio.

 In 2020, Alien Ant Farm recorded a rock remake of the song.
 Its music video, shot during the COVID-19 pandemic, features cameos from artists like Insane Clown Posse, Hyro the Hero, Charlie Benante of Anthrax, CJ Pierce of Drowning Pool, and several others.
+The track was eventually included on their 2024 release, Mantras.

 Music video

-The official music video for the song was directed by Andy Morahan, and is black and white footage of a live performance.
+The official music video for "Everything She Wants" was directed by Andy Morahan, and consists of black and white footage of a live performance.
 The video also includes an extra verse not present on the Make It Big album.